j-stach/ezcfg/README.md

         some_value: u8
 }
 ```
-3. The struct created by the macro is public within your crate:
+3. The struct created by the macro is public within your crate.
 ```rust
 let my_config = MyConfig {
     version: Version::new(0, 0, 1),